 - The deployment of web applications

 - The monitoring, error isolation, escalation, and repair of problems

 - Performing performance management, availability reporting, and other administration

 - Configuring load-balancing and working with content delivery networks to improve the reliability and reduce the latency of the system.

 - Measuring the impact of changes to content, applications, networks, and infrastructure

 You need WebOps, you may be familiar with the idea of DevOps and the role of WebOps are still relatively new to the IT industry and there is still a level of confusion about what the role actually entails and the fact that different people have a different interpretation of what WebOps is.

 So let me try to explain, DevOps is not a role, it is a way of working that the whole organization has to buy into, from Management to Ops to Dev to Security and Testing.
 It is about breaking down the silos in the IT department and the communication barriers and supporting collaborative working across multi-disciplinary teams, through the entire project lifecycle from design through development to production support.

 WebOps fits into this DevOps culture as one of the roles within the multi-disciplinary teams.
 The primary function of the WebOps role is to work alongside the development team to build software services that are easy to deploy, operate, scale and are performant and secure utilizing automation tools.

 Historically Web operations consisted of expertise within IT systems management that involves the deployment, operation, maintenance, tuning, and repair of web-based applications and systems.
-In the development/project model, operations was seen as a late phase of the Waterfall model process.
-After engineering had built a software product, and QA had verified it as correct, it would be handed to a support staff to operate the working software.
+In the development/project model, operations were seen as a late phase of the Waterfall model process.
+After engineering had built a software product, and QA had verified it as correct, it would be handed to support staff to operate the working software.